GENEA

 Generation and Evaluation of Non-verbal Behaviour for Embodied Agents

-Official ICMI 2024 Workshop – November 4 or 8, 2024 (in person)
+Official ICMI 2024 Workshop – November 4, 2024 (in person)

 The GENEA (Generation and Evaluation of Non-verbal Behaviour for Embodied Agents) Workshop 2024 aims at bringing together researchers that use different methods for non-verbal-behaviour generation and evaluation, and hopes to stimulate the discussions on how to improve both the generation methods and the evaluation of the results.
 We invite all interested researchers to submit a paper related to their work in the area and to participate in the workshop.
 This is the fifth installment of the GENEA Workshop, for more information about the 2023 installment, please go here.